MaP-science/MaPWebsite/_pages/research.md

 </div>
 </div>

+Within the team we are actively developing novel high resolution MRI scan sequences with the aim of exploring tissue microstructure in the cerebral cortex, with an emphasis on the verification and validation of cytoarchitectural changes across disease progression.
+This research goes hand-in-hand with the work
 Active imaging techniques are employed to explore tissue microstructure, with an emphasis on the verification and validation of new and optimized diffusion MRI sequence designs.
 These techniques aim to probe specific and novel tissue microstructures, offering potential improvements in both clinical and pre-clinical imaging practices.

 <hr style="border-top: 1px solid #f2f2f2;"> <!-- Add a faint horizontal line here -->